In this post you will learn the 6 steps to launch and monetize an effective and profitable remote health coaching

-Is your practice built on a membership model?
-Have you ever considered offering a remote coaching program to your patients?
+Is your business built on a membership model?
+Have you ever considered offering a remote coaching program to your client or patient population?

 If you answered YES to either question then this post is for you.

-Here’s the thing, we are seeing a huge increase in businesses looking to offer some type of digital or online coaching offering to their patients, BUT we see time and time again that these programs often fall flat because they weren’t launched with the right strategy or foundation in place.
+Here’s the thing, we are seeing a huge increase in businesses looking to offer some type of digital or online coaching offering, BUT we see time and time again that these programs often fall flat because they weren’t launched with the right strategy or foundation in place.

 The successful strategies we see include most, if not all, of the 6 steps detailed in this post.
-For best results they must be implemented to fit your unique practice model.
+For best results they must be implemented to fit your unique model.

-We will dive into the common reasons why programs don't succeed, but more importantly we are going to walk through the key steps you will need to craft an attractive program your patients will actually find value in and be willing to pay for.
+We will dive into the common reasons why programs don't succeed, but more importantly we are going to walk through the key steps you will need to craft an attractive program your clients will be willing to pay for.

 Why You Should Consider Offering a Remote Coaching and Engagement Program

-Let’s operate under the assumption that all practitioners want to help their patients be successful.
-That being said, any patient that you have paying on a membership needs to recognize some type of value throughout the course of their membership or you are setting them up for churn.
+Let’s operate under the assumption that all practitioners want to help their clients or patients be successful.
+That being said, anyone you have on membership needs to recognize some type of value throughout the course of their membership or you are going to encounter an issue with retention.

 If a patient gets sick once or twice a year then you are going to need to provide INCREDIBLE value during those one or two instances they are in the practice to ensure they see that value is outweighing the costs.